Self-driving will come, says Honda, but autonomous cars should still be fun to drive

 What is it?

 Audi has seen the success of the CLS and - whisper it - Panamera, and now it wants a bit of the action itself.
-Enter the recently facelifted A7 Sportback.
+Enter the A7 Sportback.

 The A7, particularly in four-wheel-drive guise, is an easy car in which to make unruffled progress.
 Though the torque distribution is slightly rear-biased, it’s impossible to provoke the A7 into any sort of tail-wagging antics: you’ll only find a near-inexhaustible supply of grip, just the merest hint of body roll through even the quickest corners and, at the very limit, gentle understeer.

-A recent facelift has revitalised the A7’s engine line-up.
+Its last facelift revitalised the engine line-up.
 There’s more power and better economy across the board, but the big news is the addition of a super-frugal, front-wheel drive Ultra model.
 It makes do with a 218bhp version of the familiar 3.0-litre TDI engine, this time mated to a seven-speed automatic gearbox.
 Just how many mpg are we talking?
 More than 60.
 And it’s not slow, either.
 0-62mph takes 7.3 seconds and the top speed is 149mph.
 Our choice remains the superb 3.0 BiTDI.

 At the top of the range, the supremely powerful RS7 returns.
 Good, but we’d go for the identical-in-all-but-looks RS6 Avant instead.
 All the power, more practical, less money.
 It’s a no-brainer.